 While bees can benefit the environment in many ways, it is inconvenient and possibly dangerous to let a bee hive thrive near or within your home.

-If you have a problem with honey bees, contact a local Bee Keeper or Environmental Health Department as they will be able to arrange for the swarm to be relocated if possible, unfortunately sometimes that is not the case depending on hive location.
+If you have a problem with bees, contact a local Bee Keeper or Environmental Health Department as they will be able to arrange for the swarm to be relocated if possible, unfortunately sometimes that is not the case depending on the hive's location and pest control will be needed.
 Bees usually sting if handled or caught in clothing, but are also known to viciously defend their nests if disturbed.

 A bee hive within a wall cavity seen while treating the house next door